tc-playground/tools-playground/infrastructure/kubernetes/tools/knative/00-overview.md

 * `Revision` - A `snapshot` of a configuration.

-* `Route` - Divy up traffic over a set of divisions.
+* `Route` - Split up traffic over a set of revisions.

 NB> Page 20 does not define a route inline.